kmckenna9/mgt4250spring2024/README.md

 # MGT4250 Spring 2024 Course Project
 Author: Kailey McKenna, kmckenna9@elon.edu
 ## Project Description
-This repository is for the course project of MGT 4250 at Elon University.The purpose of this project was to provide questions and analytical insights to data of our choosing.
+This repository is for the course project of MGT 4250 at Elon University.
+The purpose of this project was to provide questions and analytical insights to data of our choosing.
 I chose to look into the MLB franchise and specifically into the Boston Red Sox.
 ### Questions of interest
 - Question 1 : What ballpark location in the MLB East division has had the largest amounts of total home wins?
 - Question 2 :  How does game attendance affect the Red Sox’s success on the field?